-After completing Sport Diver training and consolidating your skills, your options for diving significantly expand.
+After completing Sports Diver and consolidating your skills, your options for diving significantly expand.

 - You could learn to plan and lead dives by doing the Dive Leader course, which is the next grade in BSAC’s Diver Training Programme, and takes you further on the path to helping organise dives and expeditions within your club.

 - You could develop specific skills to expand your diving interests further.
-There are more than 30 BSAC Skill Development Courses (SDCs) open to Sports Divers from Ice Diving or Underwater Photography, to Closed Circuit Rebreather Diver and Sports Mixed Gas Diver training.
+There are more than 30 BSAC Skill Development Courses (SDCs) open to Sports Divers from Ice Diving or Underwater Photography, to Accelerated Decompression Procedures and Twinset training.